stcorp/avl-use-cases/usecase2/Usecase_2_S5P_AAI_Siberia_Smoke.md

 ## 2. Python packages for the notebook <a name="paragraph2"></a>

-In addition to HARP, this notebook uses several other Python packages that needs to be installed before executing the notebook:
+In addition to HARP, this notebook uses several other Python packages that need to be installed before executing the notebook:

 - **harp**: for reading and handling of TROPOMI data
 - **numpy**: for working with arrays